theo2612/NewObsidian/Podcast/USB our guest/Ep 5 -2FA 2 factor Authentication.md

  Once activated they will ask you preference or require you to supply both, phone number and email.

- Then, if you log in from an unrecognized device or if someone else does, like say a hacker, you or they will be prompted for a second factor such as a token sent to your phone or email.
+ Then, if you log in from an unrecognized device or if someone else does, like say a hacker, you or they will be prompted for your second factor, such as a token sent to your phone, email or from your authenticator app.

  If you are not using an unrecognized device and you receive a notification like this, then it is safe to say that someone is trying to access your account.
 Report this immediately to the acocunt you are signed up for.